-The turn, bifurcation and merger of flocks are very common phenomena in the nature.
-These phenomena have been studied by the well-known Boid model using simulations\cite{Reynold1987}.
-Saber provided a specific flocking algorithm which could produce bifurcation and merger behavior by adding a global leader and some obstacles\cite{Saber2006}.
-We will show that the SPP models can spontaneously produce these phenomena.

-The phenomena of turn, bifurcation and merger of flocks are hard to precisely define.
-We give their descriptive definitions as follows:\\ \emph{Turn} and \emph{vortex}: All agents of a flock gradually change their headings from one angle to another in a finite time, where the difference of the two angles is larger than a certain value(for example, $\pi/2$), and during this time all the agents keep almost synchronization, i.e. the headings of all the agents are almost same at each time.
-A turn with angle's change exceeding $2\pi$ is called a \emph{vortex}.\\ \emph{Bifurcation}: A group of agents whose headings are almost same separate into two groups with different directions, while in each group all the agents keep almost synchronization.\\ \emph{Merge}: Two groups of agents with different directions merge into one group with almost same direction.
+Turning, bifurcation, and merging of flocks are very common phenomena in nature.
+These phenomena have been studied under the well-known Boid model using simulations \cite{Reynold1987}.
+Olfati-Saber \cite{Saber2006}, for example, provided a specific flocking algorithm that can produce bifurcation and merger behavior by adding a global leader and a few obstacles.We will show that the SPP model can spontaneously produce these phenomena, which are difficult to precisely define.\\ \emph{Turn} and \emph{Vortex}: All agents of a flock gradually change their headings from one angle to another in a finite amount of time, where the difference of the two angles is larger than a certain value (for example, $\pi/2$).
+During this time, all the agents stay nearly synchronized, i.e., their headings are almost the same at each time step.
+A turn with change in angle exceeding $2\pi$ is called a \emph{vortex}.\\ \emph{Bifurcation}: A group of agents whose directions of motion are almost same may separate into two groups with different directions, where the agents in each group are nearly synchronized.\\ \emph{Merging}: Two groups of agents moving in different directions may merge into one group that moves in almost the same direction.